OvsyannikovAlexandr/task-tracker-cli/README.md

 - Add support for due dates and priorities
 - Export/import tasks
 - Add search or filter by keyword
 - Add colored output by status
-- Unit tests

 ## 📄 License